Read this article in our brand new Speed Reading Mode

 Consider the following:

-Delighting your customers means you continue to benefit from the investment you made in obtaining them in the first place as they renew licences, upgrade and cross-buy from you.
+Sharing content and delighting your customers means you continue to benefit from the investment you made in obtaining them in the first place as they renew licences, upgrade and cross-buy from you.

 You also benefit from free media as happy customers turn into promoters.
 92 percent of people trust recommendations from friends and family more than all other forms of marketing.
 Delighting customers to such an extent that they undertake word-of-mouth marketing on your behalf provides you with the kind of marketing that money cannot buy.